CDCgov/aquascope/README.md

 6. Start running your own analysis!

-    > * fasta and gff parameters are defaulted to references in the assets folder of the pipeline. if you want to change the references, please use --fasta and --gff as input parameters
+    > * fasta, bed and gff parameters are defaulted to references in the assets folder of the pipeline. if you want to change the references, please use --fasta, --bed and --gff as input parameters

+    >* Note: Bed file is used for QUALIMAP-BAMQC, GFF in GFF3 format for IVAR VARIANT CALLING.

     ```console
     nextflow run main.nf -profile <docker/singularity> --input samplesheet.csv --outdir results